gentoo-haskell/gentoo-haskell/projects/GHC-6.6-launch.rst

 This is only required for applications that can be compiled with GHC 6.6, as described above.

+Packages that today are marked as stable and can be compiled with GHC 6.6 requires that the dummy libraries are marked as stable too.
+Thus we have to start rewriting the other packages until the dummys has been marked stable.

 Make new libs use the p.masked modular libs
 -------------------------------------------